sammysignal/sammysignal/README.md

 ### Senior SWE @ LinkedIn

-- 🔭 I’m currently working on: Ads Rendering at LinkedIn
+- 🔭 I’m currently working on: Saving restaurants precious time with AI at Slang
 - 🌱 I’m currently learning: c++ for music plugins, and AutoML
 - 💬 Ask me about: Content Management Systems, Ads Rendering, AutoML, Music Production
 - 📫 How to reach me: sammysignal[at]gmail.com or leave me a voicemail at [sammy.sytes.net](https://sammy.sytes.net/)